whytekieran/ionic-assignment/www/README.md

 is also an about page which describes the app itself. ..The user can click on each food and they will be shown a a list of ingredients and a recipe for the paticular food, as well as a small dynamic selection allowing the user to choose how may calories for which amount of food.
+Multiple branches and commits to github were made on the project and the prject is also availible on my github account.